Not many colleges in New Mexico offer Anthropology as a program. Just 2 to be precise.

 Next you'll find the very best colleges and universities in New Mexico for studying Anthropology.
 Our ranking methodology includes only New Mexico colleges and universities and evaluates them determined by aspects like graduate salaries, student to teacher ratio, and more.

 It's hard to find a better school than University of New Mexico - Main Campus if you wish to pursue Anthropology as a major.
 In addition to its bachelor's programs, University of New Mexico - Main Campus offers graduate degrees in Anthropology.
-Positioned in Albuquerque, New Mexico, this university is a good choice for students who prosper in an urban atmosphere.
+With more than 20,000 students, this institution is one of the biggest schools in the nation.

 New Mexico State University - Main Campus is among your top options if you're planning on studying Anthropology.
 New Mexico State University - Main Campus offers graduate degrees in anthropology for those interested in an advanced degree.
 It is established in the suburban area of Las Cruces, New Mexico.